-Required Courses Units

-MM/AN 3A Introduction to 2D Animatic n 3
+MM/AN 3A Introduction to 2D Animatio n 3

-MM/AN 20A Introduction to 3D Animatic n 3
+MM/AN 20A Introduction to 3D Animatio n 3

-MM/AN 50 Career Preparation for Anim and Game Industries 3 nation
+MM/AN 50 Career Preparation for Anim and Game Industries nation 3

-Select 9-11 un its from below: Units
+Select 9-11 unit s from below: Units

-MMART 5A Introduction to Motion Grap 3 hics
+MMART 5A Introduction to Motion Grap hics

+3

 MM/AN 1A Drawing for Animation 3

+MMART 5A Introduction to Motion Graphics

+· 3

+MM/AN 1A Drawing for Animation 3

 MM/AN 1B Storytelling in Animation 3

-MM/AN 2 History of Animation 3
+MM/AN2 History of Animation 3

 MM/AN 3B Intermediate 2D Animation 3

 MM/AN 4 2D Digital Animation 3

 MM/AN 10 Experimental Animation 3

-MM/AN 21A Introduction to 3D Modeling g 3
+MM/AN 21A Introduction to 3D Modeling 3

-MM/AN 55A Animation and Game Studio Practic e 1
+MM/AN 55A Animation and Game Studio Practi ice1

-MM/AN 55B Animation and Game Studio Practic e 1
+MM/AN 55B Animation and Game Studio Practi ice1

-Total: 18-20
+Total: 18- -20

-Students can use the following pattern to complete a Certificate of Achievement in

-Multimedia Arts Core.
+Students can use the following pattern to complete a Certificate of Achievement in Multimedia Arts Core.
 This is only one possible pattern.
 If they wish to earn a certificate, you must participate in the Student Success Program (Matriculation), which includes assessing academic skills and developing a Student Education Plan (SEP) with a Counselor.
 This plan will map their sequence of courses to help them complete their degree regardless of the semester they begin classes.